TasvirChi/bmc/README.md

-# kmc
+# bmc
-Kaltura Management Console (aka KMC).
-For the login project see: https://github.com/kaltura/kmc-login
+Borhan Management Console (aka BMC).
+For the login project see: https://github.com/borhan/bmc-login

 ## Compiling locales:
 1. Make sure your Flex SDK3.6 has all required locales (use copyLocale to create missing ones, then copy the framework resource bundles from a more advanced SDK)
-Kaltura internal - you can find an up-to-date SDK here: Public\R&D\Front End\flex sdks
+Borhan internal - you can find an up-to-date SDK here: Public\R&D\Front End\flex sdks
 2. Use the ant/compileLocale.xml task to compile a specific locale (set LANGUAGE to the required locale code)

 ## creating a release build:
 Use the ant task ant/compile.xml
-Make sure KMC_VERSION is set to the same value as the VERSION var set in KMC.mxml.
+Make sure BMC_VERSION is set to the same value as the VERSION var set in BMC.mxml.
 Run the task.
 It should compile all locale files, then compile the different modules, and end with compiling the KED panels.
 It will then pack all required files into a folder named as version number.